Chicken Strips Milano

 - Cook linguine according to package directions.

-- Meanwhile, in a large skillet, saute garlic in 4-1/2 teaspoons oil for 1 minute or until tender.
+- Meanwhile, in a large skillet, saute garlic in 4-1/2 teaspoons oil for 1 minute.
 Stir in parsley and 1/2 teaspoon pepper.
 Remove to a small bowl and set aside.

 - In a shallow bowl, combine the flour, basil, salt and remaining pepper.
 In another shallow bowl, whisk eggs.
 Dredge chicken strips in flour mixture, then dip in eggs.

-- In the same skillet, cook chicken in remaining oil over medium-high heat for 8-10 minutes or until no longer pink.
+- In the same skillet, cook and stir chicken in remaining oil over medium-high heat for 8-10 minutes or until no longer pink.

 I made this recipe and followed the recipe exactly.
 The chicken was really good.
 I loved the flavor.
 The pasta was not outstanding.
 My husband complained that it didn't have enough flavor and I would have to agree.
 I loved the chicken so I might try it again but with different noodles.